ncachanosky/website/content/slides/fmi/populism/index.md

 </p></div>

 <div class="text"><p data-markdown>
-1. A history of roadblocks
-2. Finance: A way out
-3. ABCT
-4. Financial microfoundations
+1. What is populism
+2. Who are the populists (old and new)
+3. Recent work on populism
-5. Future areas of research
+4. Potential areas of research
 </p></div>

 ---